jshannon75/geog4300/Labs/Final_assignment/assignment.md

 Within your group, each person will choose one variable to analyze.
 You'll look at the statistical and spatial distribution of this variable by state and use regression to analyze the association between it and the House election in each year.

-Together, your group will also create a "first difference" model for states in your region, understanding how changes in the district demographics were associated with changes in the states efficiency gap.
+Together, your group will also create models using all your variables to analyze their association with elections results.
+At the state level, you'll look at the association between demographics and the efficiency gap.

-The data for this project are all available on a project Github repository: \[<https://github.com/jshannon75/district_change>\].
+The data for this project are all available on a project Github repository: <https://github.com/jshannon75/district_change>.
 We'll load data directly from there.
-The final project will also be hosted on this site.

 ``` r
 library(tidyverse)